top of page

 Required Documents

 ALL required documents need to be uploaded to the student’s application and are due by the deadline.
-We are no longer accepting emailed, faxed, or hard copy documents.
+We are NOT accepting emailed, faxed, or hard copy documents.
 Late documents/applications will not be accepted.
 Be sure to request your documents early to avoid missing the deadline.

-• Photo of the Applicant – Photo needs to be recent.
-It does not have to be professional, but old, tattered, blurry, filtered photos or a copy of your ID will NOT be accepted.
+• Photo of Applicant – Photo needs to be a recent photo of the student, but it does not have to be professional.
 The photo will be sent to potential donors who may fund your scholarship and/or used for marketing purposes.
 Go here for tips on how to take a great applicant photo.

 • Essay – The essay will need to be a separate document that you will upload.
 What’s included: